gleasonw/gallica-getter/README.md

 # gallica-getter
 JSON API proxy for the French National Archive.
 Find documents where a word occurs, context for the occurrence, full text for OCR document pages.
 Python class represents each Gallica endpoint.

-This API should be deployable anywhere.
+Deploy this API anywhere.
+Railway, Google App Engine, Vercel Edge.

 ## Setup